 THE JAMES PENDERGRAST MEMORIAL LIBRARY

-The James Pendergrast Memorial Library is a modern, 73,000 square foot facility, which opened in 1994, and seats more than

-900. The library is the largest facility of its kind in Southwest Georgia.
+The James Pendergrast Memorial Library is a modern, 73,000 square foot facility, which opened in 1994, and seats more than 00.
+The library is the largest facility of its kind in Southwest Georgia.
 It features study areas, a large lecture room, GSAMS Room, and ASU’s state-of-the-art Academic Student Technology Lab.
-The Educational Technology Training Center and the Curriculum Resource Center are both housed in the Library.
-The six million dollar building houses more than 200,000 volumes and subscriptions to 600 periodicals.
-The library maintains an extensive microfiche collection, including the Full ERIC DOC- UMENT collection on microfiche.
-CD-room terminals give usersaccess toEthnic Newswatchand other titles.The library has an automated library system called Endeavor/Voyager which includes cataloging, circulation, serials, acquisitions and a public catalog.
-Special collections include Black Literature, French Literature, Recordings and books written by Dr. Joseph Winthrop Holley, founder of the University.
+The Educational Technology Center, Office of Instructional and Informational Training Room, NASA/SEMMA Lab and the Curriculum Resource Center are all housed in the Library.
+The six million dollar building houses more than 199, 196 volumes and subscriptions to 268 periodicals.
+The library maintains an extensive microfiche collection, including the Full ERIC DOCUMENT collection on microfiche.
+The library has an automated library system called Voyager which includes cataloging, circulation, serials, acquisitions and a public catalog.
+Special collections include Black Literature, and books written by Dr. Joseph Winthrop Holley, founder of the University.

-The James Pendergrast Memorial Library aids Albany State University in support of the academic programsof the University.
-It supports the achievement of the goals as stated in the mission of the University through providing information resources, in- structional materials, and access to research.
-It aids Albany State University in serving a regional role in southwest Georgia in the area of library resources.
-The Library’s on-line public catalog (GIL/Galileo Interconnected Libraries) is available from re- mote access to all who have internet connections.
+The James Pendergrast Memorial Library support Albany State University’s academic programs.
+It supports the achievement of the goals as stated in the mission of the University through providing information resources, instructional materials, and access to research.
+It aids Albany State University in serving a regional role in Southwest Georgia in the area of library resources.
+The Library’s on-line public catalog (GIL/Galileo Interconnected Libraries) also referred to as the RAMCAT is available from any remote site to all who have internet connection.
 The location is http://gil.asurams.edu.
 GIL also offers remote access to other libraries in the University System of Georgia.

+The library has a strong virtual collection that includes Galileo which is a collection of many databases indexing thousands of periodicals and scholarly journals.
+Over 2,000 journals titles are full-text.
+Other resources include EBSCO Host, Interlibrary Loan and GIL Express which provides online borrowing of books for universal borrowing between other institutions in the University System of Georgia.

 THE ALBANY STATE UNIVERSITY ALUMNI ASSOCIATION